The pro-innovation framework

-The UK's approach to AI regulation was formally established in the March 2023 White Paper titled "AI regulation: A pro-innovation approach" (Command Paper 815).
-This document set out a framework that explicitly prioritises innovation and flexibility over prescriptive compliance requirements.
+The UK’s approach was formally established in the March 2023 White Paper "AI regulation: a pro-innovation approach" (Command Paper 815) and reaffirmed through the government’s February 2024 response.
+It explicitly prioritises flexibility and outcomes over prescriptive compliance.

 Unlike the EU AI Act’s horizontal regulation with risk-based classifications, the UK framework: